-This tastefully presented house positioned alongside the harbour with sea views and set within the coastal town of Porthleven , within seconds of the sea and will suit families, friends or couples looking to enjoy this popular coastal hot spot.
+This tastefully presented house positioned alongside the harbour with sea views and set within the coastal town of Porthleven,will suit families, friends or couples looking to enjoy this popular coastal hot spot.

 Arranged over three floors with a ground floor open plan living area boasting fabulous views across the harbour, the bedrooms are arranged over the first and second floor, with a family bathroom on the first floor.